 Hotel: Yes, with 300 rooms

-MGM Resorts was a little late to the sports betting game in the initial wave of states with legal sports betting.
+MGM Resorts was a little late to the sports betting game during the initial wave of states introducing legal sports betting.
 However, thanks to a significant marketing push, BetMGM is now one of the bigger sportsbook app brands in the country.

-BetMGM has an easy path to a sportsbook license in Maryland, thanks to the MGM National Harbor property.
-There is a specific Class A category of licenses for casinos, sports teams/venues, and horse racing facilities.
-For a $2 million upfront cost and a $500,000 renewal fee every five years, BetMGM will get a Class A-1 license for retail and online sports betting.
+BetMGM had an easy path to a sportsbook license in Maryland, thanks to the MGM National Harbor property.
+There is a specific Class A category of licenses for casinos, sports teams and venues, and horse racing facilities.
+For a $2 million upfront cost and a $500,000 renewal fee every five years, BetMGM has a Class A-1 license for both retail and online sports betting.
 This licence would also allow them to operate online casinos in Maryland once they have been made legal.

-That retail sportsbook should be up and running in time for fall football betting.
-The betting app will likely not arrive until a couple of months later.
+That retail sportsbook was up and running in time for fall football betting in 2021.
+Meanwhile, the BetMGM Maryland betting app launched in November 2022.

 When it comes to the position of MGM in the DMV area, few are in a more high-profile situation.
 BetMGM was one of the first apps to launch in Virginia.
-Additionally, there will be a BetMGM Sportsbook at Nationals Park opening sometime in 2021.
+Additionally, a BetMGM Sportsbook opened at Nationals Park in early 2022.

 The volume of slot machines available at MGM National Harbor is pretty astonishing.
 There are over 3,000 machines on the floor.

-More important, though, is that there are several hugely popular titles from penny stakes to high limits.
-Stakes range from $.01 to $100.
+Visitors will find many hugely popular titles from penny stakes to high limits.
+Stakes range from $0.01 to $100.
 The 48 machines in the high limit area can also easily accommodate big wins.
-Each high-limit slot has QuickPay, which means big winners can quickly process and receive a W2G, the gambling winnings tax form for wins over $5,000.
+Each high-limit slot has QuickPay, which means big winners can quickly process and receive a W-2G, the gambling winnings tax form for wins over $5,000.

-There are opportunities to win big prizes on the main slot floor too.
-There are progressive slots in addition to regular titles from Scientific Games, Bally, Aristocrat, IGT, and others.
+There are opportunities to win big prizes on the main slot floor, too.
+There are progressive slots in addition to regular titles from Scientific Games, Bally, Aristocrat, IGT and others.
 Here is a look at some of the more popular slot titles at MGM National Harbor:

 There are also electronic versions of table games like roulette as well as video poker.

-MGM National Harbor also offers something few casinos do: Quartz Hybrid Electronic Table games.
+MGM National Harbor additionally offers something few other casinos do, Quartz Hybrid Electronic Table games.
 These games feature a live dealer, but an electronic interface for players that allows them to play multiple hands of a game at once.
 There are 32 of these tables at the property.

-Unlike Vegas, drinks are generally not free at Maryland casinos, however, there is a benefit for table games play.
+Unlike in Las Vegas, drinks are generally not free at Maryland casinos.
+However, there is a benefit for table games play.
 Players can get their own version of a happy hour with $4 drinks.

 The poker room is on the second floor of MGM National Harbor, away from the noise and bustle of the casino floor.
 For the high rollers, there is also a special section of tables just for them.
 They can access safety deposit boxes as well.

-The poker room also host tournaments from time to time, with most of the promotions are for cash game players like lucky seat promos and high-hand jackpots.
+The poker room also host tournaments from time to time, with most of the promotions for cash game players like lucky seat promos and high-hand jackpots.
 For instance, MGM National Harbor hosts the Potomac Winter Poker Open each January.

 Sometimes off-track betting gets a bad rap as a run-down facility with low-grade tech.
 The National Harbor racebook certainly bucks that trend.
 There are 24 screens throughout the 1,500 square-foot book along with 21 individual carrels with TVs.

-The racebook works with The Maryland Jockey Club and is open from 11 a.m. – midnight every day.
+The racebook works with The Maryland Jockey Club and is open from 11 a.m. to 12 midnight every day.

-As mentioned, MGM National Harbor has the kinds of amenities you usually find at a casino on the Las Vegas Strip.
+As mentioned, MGM National Harbor has many of the same amenities you usually find at a casino on the Las Vegas Strip.

 The hotel connected to MGM National Harbor has 234 rooms as well as 74 suites.
 Since the hotel is relatively young, the rooms and amenities still feel very modern and upscale.